ictnlp/TACS/README.md

 > You can switch the truth detection granularity and adjust the classification threshold.
 Positions with scores above the threshold will be considered truthful.

-Run the following scripts step by step, and you can interact with TACS in your browser.
+To interact with TACS in your browser, you should firstly download the [truth detection classifiers] and place them at $ROOT/tfqa/svm, and then run the following command:

 ```bash
 cd $ROOT/webui